Opel Senator: Facelift (A2)

-Shortly thereafter, in November 1984 a supercharged version (Comprex) was shown – at the time, the only production car in the world to use this technique.
-Going on sale in 1985, this very rare experimental version (1,000 units planned) were officially built by Irmscher rather than Opel.
+Shortly thereafter, in November 1984, a supercharged diesel version (Comprex) was shown – at the time, the only production car in the world to use this technique.
+Going on sale in 1985, this rare experimental version (1,000 units planned) was officially built by Irmscher rather than Opel.
 The Comprex offered 95 PS and a 172 km/h top speed, and acceleration figures showed a twelve percent improvement over the turbodiesel.
-Like the other Rekord and Senator diesels it had a pronounced bulge in the bonnet.
+Like the other Rekord and Senator diesels, it had a pronounced bulge in the bonnet.
 The Comprex offered marginally higher power than the turbodiesel, but more importantly, 90 percent of the maximum torque was available from 1300 rpm.
 From September 1985 until the end of production in the end of summer 1986, a catalyzed version of the 3.0E was available, with power down to 156 PS.

 Variants

 A four-wheel drive conversion was also available, engineered by Ferguson, who had previously provided similar modifications for the Jensen FF.
 Rather expensive, this could also be retrofitted to an existing car.
 The system uses a viscous coupling to distribute power with a 60/40 rearward bias, to improve traction while maintaining the Senator's handling characteristics.
 These were used by British Forces Germany under the BRIXMIS (British Commanders' in Chief Mission to the Soviet Forces in Germany) operations for the collection of technical intelligence.
 The same kit was also used by Bitter Cars for a four-wheel-drive version of their SC coupé, beginning in the end of 1981.

-A limited edition convertible edition was also available in Germany, where the company "Keinath" reinforced the car heavily, and this added to the all round weight to the car.
+A limited edition convertible version was also available in Germany, built by the company Keinath, who reinforced the car heavily, adding to the overall weight of the car.